codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/triggers/cron-triggers.md

 toc: true
 ---

+Cron triggers allow you to create pipelines that start on a specific time schedule.
+This this very useful for cleanup jobs or periodic checks or any other workflow that needs to run after a time interval.

+>All times mentioned in Cron triggers are using the UTC timezone.

 ## Manage Cron Triggers with Codefresh UI

-Use Cron trigger to create a recurrent execution of Codefresh pipeline(s).

 It is possible to define and manage Cron-based pipeline triggers with Codefresh UI.